About the Mauermuseum

 Why Visit the Mauermuseum?

-The Mauermuseum offers a unique and insightful experience for all visitors, regardless of their prior knowledge of the Berlin Wall.
+The unique selling proposition of the Mauermuseum is the level of education and enlightenment provided irrespective of one’s existing knowledge of the former DDR and Wall.
 Here are a few reasons why you should consider visiting:

 A Reminder of Unity and Peace